christianjianelli/yaai/README.md

   - Activate any inactive objects if prompted.

 6 - **Verify Installation**:
-  - After activation, all the `ABAP AI Tools` objects (interfaces, classes, etc.) will be available in your specified package.
+  - After activation, all the `ABAP AI tools` objects (interfaces, classes, etc.) will be available in your specified package.
 You can verify this by checking transaction `SE80` for the package you used.

-You have now successfully installed the `ABAP AI Tools!`
+You have now successfully installed the `ABAP AI tools!`

 ## Quickstart